 Amala has advised sponsors on traditional fund structures, as well as structures incorporating long-dated, evergreen, multiple currency, and levered/unlevered parallel arrangements.
 He routinely advises clients on the formation of separately managed accounts, co-investments, management company issues and carried interest schemes.
-In addition, he has also addressed complex fund termination issues and extraordinary events (including investor defaults and founder separations).
+He has also addressed complex fund termination issues and extraordinary events (including investor defaults and founder separations).

-Amala has been recognised as a ‘Next Generation Lawyer’ by Legal 500 and has been quoted in leading private equity and international publications (including Preqin, Private Equity News and The Wall Street Journal).
-He has also shared his insights into fund terms and other trends at industry conferences and seminars (including at Harvard and The London School of Economics).
+Amala has received multiple industry recognitions (most recently as a “Next Generation Partner” by The Legal 500 (2020)) and has been quoted in leading private equity and international publications (including Preqin, Private Equity News and The Wall Street Journal).
+He has also shared his insights into fund terms and other trends at industry conferences and seminars (including at Harvard).

 Guest Speaker, “Private Equity Funds: Structuring, Terms and Trends”, Harvard Law School, 25 February 2019

 Guest Speaker, Private funds class of the ‘MSc in Finance and Private Equity’ at The London School of Economics, 23 January 2019

 Panellist, “Current Trends in Private Equity”, The Alternative Investment Conference of The London School of Economics, 22 January 2019

 Panellist, “Alternatives in 2023”, Preqin (The Royal Society, London), 12 September 2018

 Panellist, “The State of Buyout Investing”, Institute for Private Capital symposium hosted by Northern Trust (Chicago), 10 May 2018

 Guest Speaker, “Private Equity Fund Structuring and Terms: A Transatlantic Perspective”, Harvard Law School, 20 February 2018